 After completing the initial job, Travis unlocks a series of two assassination missions.
 These missions have Travis going to a location (usually one the player has already visited) and killing everyone.
 Certain parameters change one battle from the next (kill a specific character, kill everyone in Travis's Dark Side mode, go through an upside down version of the level with reversed controls) adds some variety to these missions, but it's more or less the same fighting that takes places in the game's main missions.
 Unfortunately, these missions can get repetitive very quickly.
 It is hoped that new twists will be added to the Heroes' Paradise remake to spice things up a little.

 Between the jobs and the combat missions, Travis can purchase a few things around town.
 Going to the gym will allow Travis to upgrade his strength, health, and combo length (provided the player successfully completes the waggle-controlled quick time event), while going to Dr. Naomi's store will let players buy new parts for the beam katana, as well as whole new weapons.
 Travis can buy a selection of jackets, shirts, pants and sunglasses from Area 51 (although they are purely cosmetic changes).
 Travis can also visit Beef Head Videos to buy video tapes (teaching him new, more powerful wrestling moves).
-In the Gold Town bar, a drunk Russian man named Randall Lovikov asks you to collect seven Lovikov balls to give to him.
+In the Gold Town bar, a drunk Russian man named Randall Lovikov asks you to collect seven Lovikov Balls to give to him.
 Every seven balls earns Travis a new special skill or move.
 Each skill is named after the Smith assassins from killer7.

 However, between buying clothes and upgrades and completing jobs, there is nothing else to do in the open world.
 Players won't find the same kind of vehicular thrills seen in the Grand Theft Auto franchise: pedestrians hit by Travis' motorcycle grunt and disappear.
 Light poles struck will fall down in a very wooden animation.
 Travis will only pull out his sword in the specific battle sequences, so no pedestrian slaughter can take place in the game.
-The only things to do is search dumpsters for cash or shirts, and search for Lovikov Balls to give to Lovikov.
+The only things to do are search dumpsters for cash or shirts, and search for Lovikov Balls to give to Lovikov.
 Because of this, the open world is universally regarded as the low point of the No More Heroes experience.

 Meet the Assassins